Textualize/textual/docs/tutorial.md

 ### Manipulating classes

-Modifying a widget's CSS class is a convenient way to modify visuals without introducing a lot of messy display related code.
+Modifying a widget's CSS classes is a convenient way to update visuals without introducing a lot of messy display related code.

 You can add and remove CSS classes with the [add_class()][textual.dom.DOMNode.add_class] and [remove_class()][textual.dom.DOMNode.remove_class] methods.
 We will use these methods to connect the started state to the Start / Stop buttons.